 The accommodation comprises two Island tents, measuring 6.5 x 4.5 metres, one twin-bedded, one with a queen size bed; two Riverside tents, 4.5 x 3.5 metres, one double, one twin; and two Hillside tents, 3.5 x 3.2 metres, also double and twin.
 All tents are well appointed with cane armchairs and occasional tables on the extensive decks, and bedside tables.
 Bed linen is of high quality cotton and quilts will keep you warm on cool winter nights.
 All tents have open-air, but very private, en-suite facilities, with waterless toilet, wash basins and hot showers.

-The main camp site is serviced with hot showers and flushing toilets, a shaded deck with eating area, a barbecue, dishwashing facilities and a laundry area.
-There is also a “wild camping” site, some 500 metres from the lodge with very basic facilities, only approachable by 4x4 or on foot.
+The main camp site is serviced with hot showers and flushing toilets, a barbecue, dishwashing facilities and a laundry area.

 Accommodation for backpackers is in two rooms, one with a double bed, one with two twin beds.
-Located at the camp site, sharing the ablutions, the backpackers’ accommodation provides the opportunity for those travelling on a budget to experinec and enjoy the the wilderness of Nkhotakota Wildlife Reserve.
+Located at the camp site, sharing the ablutions, the backpackers’ accommodation provides the opportunity for those travelling on a budget to experience and enjoy the wilderness of Nkhotakota Wildlife Reserve.

 The main building, housing the restaurant, bar, reading and reception areas, is unique in Malawi.
 Built entirely of timber and thatch, right on the banks of the river, it has three main levels for dining and relaxation, as well as an upper viewing deck.
 Completely open sided, it provides shade and a cool breeze during the heat of the day, but you can dine under the stars in the evening on the open lower deck, or sit around the camp fire on cool nights.

-Given the nature of the terrain and the density of the vegetation, vehicle-based wildlife viewing is generally unrewarding.
+Given the nature of the terrain and the density of the vegetation, vehicle-based wildlife viewing is currently unrewarding, although this should change once African Parks’ programme of wildlife reintroduction is complete.
 Walking safaris are offered, with a trained and armed game ranger.
-Walks are tailored to the wishes of the guests, varying from short strolls along the river to a nearby waterfall, to all-day hikes, a combined vehicle safari and ascent of Chipata Mountain in the west of the reserve and, eventually, overnight safaris with fly camps.
-Sundowners at strategic points along the river are a particular highlight for many of our guests.
+Walks are tailored to the wishes of the guests, varying from short strolls along the river to a nearby waterfall, to all-day hikes, a combined vehicle safari and ascent of Chipata Mountain in the west of the reserve and overnight safaris with fly camps.
+Sundowners at strategic points along the river, where crocodiles are always seen and elephants sometimes, are a particular highlight for many of our guests.